Orienta248/Wikipedia-Search/README.md

 #Wiki-search
-This is part of my project in understanding how API calls are made.
+This is part of my project in understanding how API calls are made using `https://en.wikipedia.org`.

-#Files Included
+#Files Includes

 * index.html
-* main.css in css folder
-* main.js
+* index.css
-* img folder
+* index.js
-* scss folder
+* README.md

 #URL